outkaj/underdog-takehome/README.md

 ### Progress/Completion of Requirements

 - [x] Return JSON.
-The id field needs to be added (should it be the primary key?) and the JSON needs to be formatted as in the example output under `Description` above.
+However, the id field needs to be added (should it be the primary key?) and the JSON needs to be formatted as in the example output under `Description` above.
 The `to_json()` method in `server.py` should help with this.
 - [ ] Allow candidates to be filtered with any combination of the expertise and location fields.
-(Allows filtering based on expertise and location, but results returned are incomplete and incorrect.
+Currently, the program allows filtering based on expertise and location, but the results returned are incomplete and/or incorrect.
 For example, as we saw above:

 ```
 get("technical", "NYC")